Kansas Gun Laws & Firearms Safety Practice Exam

 Question: 1 / 400

-What is the penalty for carrying a concealed firearm without a permit in Kansas?
+What is the legal blood alcohol content limit for carrying a firearm in Kansas?

 Get further explanation with Examzify DeepDiveBeta